Harry C. J. Phillips: Career

 in recognition and appreciation of his dedication and expertise in researching and documenting the history of both Reabold Tennis Club and Tennis West.

 Personal life

-Phillips's wife Jan Phillips was a pre-primary teacher at Penrhos College for 23 years.
+Phillips was married to Jan Phillips, a pre-primary teacher at Penrhos College for 23 years.
 His oldest daughter Michelle has two children, Alexander and Charlotte, and his youngest daughter Marina has two children, Harry and Poppy, with husband Adam.
+Phillips died on 17 May 2026.
+A memorial service was held on Friday 29 May 2026 at the Chapel of St Mark, Hale School.

 Publications

-Phillips published mainly on political topics, with a focus on parliament and electoral matters and political and civic education.
-In addition, he authored major works in sport, with particular focus on Western Australia.
+Phillips published mainly on political topics, with a focus on parliament and electoral matters, and political and civic education.
+He also wrote on sport, with particular focus on Western Australia.
 Selected publications are: